martha-thomae/martha-thomae.github.io/projects/index.md

 - {{ item.name }} {% if item.link != '/'%}[slides]({{ item.link }}){% endif %}
 {% endfor %}

+Another big topic I have been working on recently is about digitization, encoding, and analysis of chants.

+The following entries are separated into two main sections: the first one addresses the projects that involve mensural notation (polyphonic music from the Late Middle Ages and Renaissance); and the second one addresses the topic of chant digitization, encoding, and analysis.

 ---
 ---

-## The following entries organize my publications and talks according to their topics:
+**The following entries organize my publications and talks according to their topics, and these are separated into two main sections.**
+1. The first section addresses the projects that involve **mensural notation (polyphonic music from the Late Middle Ages and Renaissance)**.
+2. The second section is about **monophonic music**.
+It addresses the topic of **chant digitization, encoding of neumes, and analysis**.

 ---
+---

+# PROJECTS REGARDING POLYPHONIC EARLY MUSIC AND ITS (MENSURAL) NOTATION:

 ## <span style="color:Gray">TOPIC:</span> GUATEMALAN CHOIRBOOK DIGITIZATION AND ENCONDING